-The program providers may be faculties, pedagogical institutes, international institutions, etc. (number of possible providers shall depend on the available budget, and what programs the ministry of education would finance and in what share).
+The program providers may be faculties, pedagogical institutes, international institutions, etc. (the number of possible providers shall depend on the available budget, what programs the ministry of education would finance, and to what degree).

-Conditions the training providers must meet need to be specified.
+The conditions the training providers must meet need to be specified.
 For example:

-offer of appropriate contents related to the CPD objectives;
+offer of appropriate content related to the CPD objectives;

-effective organization of program implementation (accessible to schools in terms of time and venue) and existence of a system to demonstrate the active teachers’ participation in the training,
+effective organization of program implementation (accessible to schools in terms of time and venue) and existence of a system to demonstrate teachers’ active participation in the training,

 prior experience in provision of programs,